 But if you want to look for kaizo of all instances or all non-kaizo hacks regardless of their difficulty, mods do really need to fix the filters so you have a multiselect list or a set of checkboxes for difficulty.
-No idea how come neither developer did implement this right after it had been mentioned.Most likely to be brown-banned for nothing harmful.
+No idea how come neither developer did implement this right after it had been mentioned.I have a Discord server as well!

 Alright, you know what, to make this easier, I suggest a petition.